-Dean Unglert Won't Be 'The Bachelor' & I'm Honestly Really Surprised
+Dean Just Revealed If He Would Ever Be 'The Bachelor' & I'm Honestly Surprised

 Dean Unglert made his Bachelor-verse debut on Rachel Lindsay's season of The Bachelorette in 2017, coming in fourth place after getting eliminated after the hometown dates.
 Over the past year, he's continued to keep that reality train chugging — Unglert went on to appear on summer's Bachelor in Paradise and then sought out romance and athletic glory on Bachelor Winter Games.
 But it sounds like he's slowing things down when it comes to looking for love on national TV.
 Sorry, Deanie Baby devotees.
 It looks like Dean Unglert won't be The Bachelor next time around.
 He's got some more soul-searching to do before he can jump back into the (public) dating game.